ganrad/ose-fis-auto-dealer/README.md

   $ oc new-project fis-apps
   ```

 3. Add a new application and name it 'mongodb'.
 In the next screen, type 'mongodb' in the search text field and select the 'mongodb-ephemeral' database template.
 Click next.
 Specify values for MongoDB user name, password & database name as shown in the screenshot below.
-Please note down these values as we will need them while creating *secrets* discussed in Step B below.
+Please note down these values as we will need them while creating *'secrets'* discussed in Step B below.
 You can choose any value for the MongDB admin password.
 Finally click on 'create' application.
 See screenshots below.

   ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-auto-dealer/master/mongodb-1.png)